Qusayy ibn Kilab: Background

 His father was Kilab ibn Murrah who died when Qusai was an infant.
 According to Islamic tradition, he was a descendant of Ibrahim (Abraham) through his son Ismail (Ishmael).
 His elder brother Zuhrah ibn Kilab was the progenitor of the Banu Zuhrah clan.
 After his father's death his mother Fatimah bint Sa'd ibn Sayl married Rabi'ah ibn Haram from the Bani Azra tribe, who took her with him to Syria, where she gave birth to a son called Darraj.
-His uncle was Taym ibn Murrah ibn Murrah ibn Ka'b ibn Lu'ayy ibn Ghalib ibn Fihr ibn Malik ibn An-Nadr ibn Kinanah, who was of the Quraysh al-Bitah (i.e. Qurayshis living near the Ka'bah in Mecca.
+His uncle was Taym ibn Murrah, who was of the Quraysh al-Bitah (i.e. Qurayshis living near the Ka'bah in Mecca).

 Life in Syria

 Qusai grew up treating his step-father, Rabi'ah, as his father.
 When a quarrel broke out between Qusai and some members of the tribe of Rabi'ah, they reproached him and betrayed the fact that they never regarded him as one of their own.
 Qusai complained to his mother, who replied "O my son," she said, "your descent is nobler than theirs, you are the son of Kilab ibn Murrah, and your people live in the proximity of the Holy House in Mecca."
 Because of this, Qusai departed from Syria and returned to Mecca.